 How CPA Firms Should Compare IT Quotes

-When reviewing proposals, CPA firms should ask:
+When reviewing proposals, firms should ask:

-- Is IRS Safeguards Rule support clearly documented?
+- Is compliance support clearly documented?

-- Are response times guaranteed during tax season?
+- Are response times defined during deadlines?

-- Are backups tested and verified regularly?
+- Are backups tested and verified?

-- Is security layered or bundled at the lowest level?
+- Is security layered appropriately?

-- Is pricing predictable per user with no surprises?
+- Is pricing predictable per user?

 Real CPA Firm Example

-- Security controls were aligned with IRS safeguards expectations
+- Security controls aligned with IRS expectations